“Gingivitis treatment” – What is this hard-to-pronounce condition even about?

 How is gingivitis treated?

-Gingivitis treatment includes seeing your dentist to get a proper diagnosis.
+Treating gingivitis includes seeing your dentist to get a proper diagnosis.
 Some systemic disease may present as gingivitis and your dentist needs to help you rule that out.
 For example, Diabetes Mellitus, thyroid conditions, drug allergies etc may all have some symptoms that present on the gums.
 They can cause the gums to appear swollen.
 Even pregnancy and the hormones that come with it may also cause gingivitis due to the different hormones affecting the gums!
 (Awareness, Attitude and Knowledge Regarding Oral Health among Pregnant Women: A Comparative Study, 2018)

 However, if we deem that it is just good old fashioned gingivitis, you will need professional treatment to scale your teeth and remove tartar.
 This is to remove the toxins that irritate the gums and lead to inflammation.